 If these less common dishes have you a bit perplexed, never fear.
 The staff here are friendly and quick to give custom recommendations based on your preferences.
 They also offer some great wine pairings.

 Reservations here aren’t required, but they’re highly recommended.
 You’ll have a very tough time getting a table if you decide to drop by on a whim.
 You should also know that this Karakter is a little pricier than many other places in Krakow.
 Still, the food here is delicious and definitely worth a visit.

 Wąska 2 // +48 12 431 05 37

 Qrudo is one of the best restaurants in Krakow for fine dining.
-Their menu creates beautifully plated and delicious dishes from an array of traditional Polish flavors.
-I particularly enjoyed their steak tartare, though the duck leg is also apparently quite good.
+Their menu creates beautifully plated and delicious traditional Polish dishes.
+I particularly enjoyed their steak tartare, though the duck fillet is also apparently quite good.

 The excellent service went well with their carefully crafted atmosphere.
 It was quite friendly, much more so than many other fine dining establishments.